EugeneLoy/play2-openshift-quickstart/README.md

-Play framework 2 application on OpenShift Express
+Play Framework 2 application on OpenShift Express
 ============================

-This git repository will help you get up and running quickly with a Play framework 2 application on OpenShift Express taking advantage of the do-it-yourself cartridge.
+This git repository will help you get up and running quickly with a Play Framework 2 application on OpenShift Express taking advantage of the do-it-yourself cartridge.

 Running on OpenShift
 --------------------

-Create a new Play framework 2 application
+Create a new Play Framework 2 application

     play new play2demo
     cd play2demo